 - The lateral thigh/buttock lift: The incisions are carried out circumferentially over the buttock and outer thigh regions to allow for lifting of these aspects and removal of excess fat and skin.

 - As part of the belt lipectomy closing procedures, sutures or skin adhesives close the incisions.
 Bandages and compression wraps may also be applied.

 The decision to have belt lipectomy surgery is extremely personal and not without risk.
 Dr. Cohn will fully review and explain the risks associated with your surgery.
 After you fully understand the procedure, you will be asked to sign consent forms.

 Recovery For Belt Lipectomy Surgery

 Although many factors are involved in your recovery time, you will likely experience an initial post-surgical recovery period of a few days.
 You may also require a reduced-activity period of a few days.
 During recovery, you will likely experience soreness and swelling for a few weeks.
 Exercise and normal activity can resume at Dr. Cohn’s direction.

 As with any elective surgery, the cost of a belt lipectomy procedure is a consideration for many patients.
 Cost may include a surgeon’s fee, hospital or surgical facility costs, anesthesia fees, prescriptions for medications, and any associated medical tests.
-Cohn Plastic Surgery proudly offers patient financing plans, so be sure to ask if such a plan is of interest to you.
+Birmingham Cohn Plastic Surgery proudly offers Patient Financing Plans, so be sure to ask if such a plan is of interest to you.